Tseung Kwan O Chinese Permanent Cemetery

 Kowloon Motor Bus circular route 14S links temporarily Yau Tong to Tseung Kwan O Chinese Permanent Cemetery during the Ching Ming and Chung Yeung festivals.
 The route follows a section of stage 3 of the Wilson Trail, leading to Devil's Peak.

-Tseung Kwan O Chinese Permanent Cemetery (將軍澳華人永遠墳場), also referred to as Junk Bay Chinese Permanent Cemetery is a cemetery in Tiu Keng Leng (Rennie's Mill), Hong Kong.
+Tseung Kwan O Chinese Permanent Cemetery, also referred to as Junk Bay Chinese Permanent Cemetery is a cemetery in Tiu Keng Leng (Rennie's Mill), Hong Kong.
 It is managed by The Board of Management of the Chinese Permanent Cemeteries (華人永遠墳場管理委員會).
 The term 'Permanent' refers to the cemetery site, not the graves.

 Location

 Tseung Kwan O Chinese Permanent Cemetery lies on the slopes of Chiu Keng Wan Shan (照鏡環山), eastwards of Devil's Peak.
 It faces the bay of Tseung Kwan O (aka.
 Junk Bay).